 Richard (Dick) Malone is president and chief executive officer of the YMCA of Metropolitan Chicago, one of the largest nonprofit organizations in Chicago.
 The Y employs 3,500 staff and has an annual operating budget of $85 million.
 Dick is responsible for the leadership and management of 28 program and member centers, 5 resident camps in a three-state area and more than 100 program site locations, which together serve over 200,000 Chicagoland residents annually.
 He was appointed to his position in December 2009.

-Prior to leading the Y, Dick was senior vice president at Chicago Tribune Interactive, a multimarket Internet business of the Tribune’s diversified media enterprise supporting the Los Angeles Times, Chicago Tribune and the Baltimore Sun, among others.
-In a career with Tribune that spanned 28 years, Dick was also senior vice president and general manager of the Chicago Tribune, as well as vice president of operations for the Tribune’s publishing division.
+Prior to leading the Y, Dick was senior vice president at Chicago Tribune Interactive, a multimarket Internet business of the Tribune’s diversified media enterprise supporting the Los Angeles Times, the Chicago Tribune, and the Baltimore Sun, among others.
+In a career with the Tribune that spanned 28 years, Dick was also senior vice president and general manager of the Chicago Tribune, as well as vice president of operations for the Tribune’s publishing division.

 Dick earned his Bachelor of Science in production management from Rochester Institute of Technology and an MBA from the Kellogg Graduate School of Management at Northwestern University.

 Dick and his wife, Ellen, live in Winnetka and have three sons.